vitalijr2/mock-loggers/tinylog-provider/readme.md

 ## Foreword

-Using a provider is complicated by the need to set the results of additional methods.
+Unlike the traditional approach where each class or even instance has its own named logger, tinylog uses a singleton logger.
+And the provider implementation is a bit complicated to check access to the logger.
-Therefore, I recommend using testing using [Writer](../tinylog-writer).
+Therefore, I recommend using the [Writer](../tinylog-writer) for testing.

 ## How to use